CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T003-SBS.md

 When we commit a change to our repository, we want to make sure, the Azure DevOps pipeline will build and deploy the changes.
 The already existing GitHub Actions should not be triggered anymore.

 1. In your GitHub Codespace, open the `docker-publish.yml` workflow file.
-Replace `branches: ...` with the following statement
+Replace `branches: ...` with the following statement and then commit and push the file.

 ```yaml
 on: